McDonald’s McSpaghetti Copycat

 -

-Finely chop the onion, mince the garlic, slice the hot dogs into thin coins, and shred the cheddar so it melts fast later.
+Chop the onion finely, mince the garlic, and slice the hot dogs into thin coins.

 -